thecrazyphysicist369/Voting-in-a-Small-World-Network/README.md

 ### The Election

-Two ways to obtain output
+There are two ways in which this election can be conducted.

 #### 1. Value Inputs

-Explain what these tests test and why
+The first one is by inputting values to the queries.
+This is usually used when users want to execute a large sized simulation and would take a lot of time.

 ```
+Please enter the following values to run the simulation
-Population :
+Population : 1,000,000
-Nearest-Neighbor :
+Nearest-Neighbor : 5
-Probability :
+Probability : 0.5
-Voting-Function :
+Voting-Function : linear_voting
-Iterations :
+Iterations : 500
 ```

 #### 2. Slider

-Explain what these tests test and why
+The second one is by using sliders.
+This is used by the user when quickly comparing two input values and also when the values are not large.
+This is made to work fast.

 ```
 Give an example